MCP Integration

 |---|---|

-list_templates | List templates in a workspace |
+list_templates | List templates in an environment |

 get_template | Get template details and schema |